aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 - via a presigned domain URL
 - via IAM Identity Center

-Before your start experimenting with Studio sign-in, let's consider how you can control access to Studio within your network environment.
+Before your start experimenting with Studio sign-in, let's understand how you can control access to Studio within your network environment.

 ### Network perimeter-based access to Studio
 Studio supports several access control enforcements for network perimeter you can use to limit access to Studio for: